visipedia/tf_classification/README.md

 # TensorFlow Classification
 This repo contains training, testing and classifcation code for image classification using [TensorFlow](https://www.tensorflow.org/).

+Checkout the [Wiki](https://github.com/visipedia/tf_classification/wiki) for more detailed tutorials.

+---

+## Requirements
 TensorFlow 1.0 is required.
 The code is tested with Python 2.7 on Ubuntu 14.04 and Mac OSX 10.11.
 Check out the [requirements.txt](requirements.txt) file for a list of python dependencies.

 ---